-- 1.1 Collateralisation is a widespread technique which is increasingly used in the European Union, but the laws of the Member States relating to the methods of providing collateral and the enforceability of collateral present numerous difficulties, particularly for participants in the international financial markets. - 1.2 The European Central Bank established in 1999 a European Financial Markets Lawyers Group (EFMLG) to discuss the possibility of promoting initiatives that would lead to a harmonisation in EU financial markets activity.
-One such area that clearly needed attention related to the use of collateral.
-It was therefore decided that the EFMLG would carry out a survey on the law relating to collateralisation in the Member States.
-The results of the survey by the EFMLG (which will be released at a later date) demonstrate the difficulties inherent in cross-border collateralisation in the European Union. - 1.3 New legislation at a European level to simplify and harmonise the law relating to collateral is necessary and is justified by the benefits it would bring to participants in the international financial markets and to consumers in the form of enhanced stability in those markets and lower costs. - 1.4 The aim of any new legislation should be to create a clear, simple and effective framework for collateralisation.
+- 1.1 Collateralisation is a widespread technique which is increasingly used in the European Union, but the laws of the Member States relating to the methods of providing collateral and the enforceability of collateral present numerous difficulties, particularly for participants in the international financial markets. - 1.2 The European Central Bank has convened the European Financial Markets Lawyers Group (EFMLG) in order to carry out a survey on the law relating to collateralisation in the Member States.
+The members of the EFMLG, whose names are set out in the Annex, are each expert in the field of collateralisation in the legal system of their Member State.
+The results of the survey by the EFMLG demonstrate the difficulties inherent in cross-border collateralisation in the European Union. - 1.3 New legislation at a European level to simplify and harmonise the law relating to collateral is necessary and is justified by the benefits it would bring to participants in the international financial markets and to consumers in the form of enhanced stability in those markets and lower costs. - 1.4 The aim of any new legislation should be to create a clear, simple and effective framework for collateralisation.
 It should reduce the formalities and administrative procedures associated with the creation and enforcement of pledges and transfers of title and should provide appropriate protection from the application of insolvency law to collateral provided under pledges and transfers of title.
 It should not adversely affect consumers.